djangoxv/chef/docker/README.md

 - `tls_ca_cert` - Trust certs signed only by this CA. Defaults to ENV['DOCKER_CERT_PATH'] if set
 - `tls_client_cert` - Path to TLS certificate file for docker cli.
 Defaults to ENV['DOCKER_CERT_PATH'] if set
 - `tls_client_key` - Path to TLS key file for docker cli.
 Defaults to ENV['DOCKER_CERT_PATH'] if set
+- `userns_mode` - Modify the user namespace mode - Defaults to `nil`, example option: `host`
+- `pid_mode` - Set the PID (Process) Namespace mode for the container. `host`: use the host's PID namespace inside the container.
+- `ipc_mode` - Set the IPC mode for the container - Defaults to `nil`, example option: `host`
+- `uts_mode` - Set the UTS namespace mode for the container.
+The UTS namespace is for setting the hostname and the domain that is visible to running processes in that namespace.
+By default, all containers, including those with `--network=host`, have their own UTS namespace.
+The host setting will result in the container using the same UTS namespace as the host.
+Note that --hostname is invalid in host UTS mode.
+- `ro_rootfs` - Mount the container's root filesystem as read only.
+Defaults to `false`

 ### Actions